 - Transtibial: Below the knee

-- Transfemoral: Above the knee
+- Transfemoral: Above the knee.

 - Hip Disarticulation: Removal at the femoral hip joint

-- Unilateral: Involving one limb
+- Unilateral: One limb involved

 - Bilateral: Involving two limbs